OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 Lab Reports are to be written individually (no group work).
 Reports will be uploaded to Blackboard electronically as a **PDF** (ONLY!).
 Reports do not generally need to be more than several pages.
 Officially, they need to be "long enough to answer the questions".

-An example lab report format doc can be found here. (https://github.com/OHIO-ECT/ECT-Lab-Introduction/blob/main/files/ITL%20-%20Lab%20Report%20Example.pdf)
+An example lab report format doc: https://github.com/OHIO-ECT/ECT-Lab-Introduction/blob/main/files/ITL%20-%20Lab%20Report%20Example.pdf

+There is also a Wireshark Exporting Guide: https://github.com/OHIO-ECT/Wireshark-Export-Guide

 Each lab report must have a header (**no cover pages!**) on the first page that includes:
 - Student Name